 1. Types of Wireless in Headphones

-When you think of wireless headphones now, you likely think of Bluetooth headphones.
+When you think of wireless headphones, you likely think of Bluetooth headphones (there are even truly wireless earbuds now).
 If your phone doesn’t have a headphone jack, then Bluetooth is your best option for listening to music.

 Your other choice is to use a USB-C headphone dongle.
 That’s a messier solution, and gets worse if you need to charge your phone at the same time.